Apply for a grantConnect with us

 Grants can be made to 501(c)3 organizations, education or governmental units and religious institutions.
 Grants can also be made to groups working through an eligible fiscal sponsor.

 Current grantees are eligible to apply for funding that would begin after the end of their current grant period.
-For this year only, nonprofits who have had three years of consecutive funding are eligible to apply for one year of general operating support.
+Nonprofits that have received three years of consecutive funding are eligible to apply for a grant.
 Questions?
-Please call your program officer.
+Please email your Grant Team contact.

 - Capital projects located outside Dakota, Ramsey and Washington counties